Skywola/anim/README.md

 8. To make the character move, look for the "Speed" control and enter a "9", then your enter key.
 9. Select the play button and make any adjustments you want, on the controls listed.

-Addendum:  Be attentive when working with the wings;  it is easy to get confused between the "bird wings" and the "solo wings", and then  wonder why the program is not responding to the  wings you are  working on . . . you have to be in the right panel and switch panels when you are changing from the bird wings to the solo wings and vice versa.
-I have added captions to the buttons to help prevent this from  happening, so the buttons will say "bird" or "solo", so you have to keep track of it.
-I mention it because even I, the programmer  himself, has become confused about it.
-If you experience the wings not responding when you make a change this is the first thing you should suspect as the problem, select the character you  want to work on and click on the "Get Character Panel" button each time  you switch from one character to another.

-%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 This program will automatically animated a Biped, Quadruped, Bird, Centaur or a Spider . . . in Blender (www.blender.org).
 This project, (When completed) will allow you to choosing a character type, and it will create the skeleton for the character, skin the character to the skeleton and, when you press the play button the character will walk or run.
 The quadraped will also hop or gallop.
 The project will be done via Python, it does not require any fooling with IK, and it has "Stabilization" (it adds bones that allow the character to move freely without major distortions in the character skin), which minimizes having to paint skin weights.